JanJorgensen/Net5AddonLoadProblemDemo/README.md

    at TheApp.App.Main()
 ```

+It makes no difference to use version 5.0.1 or 6.0.0 of System.IO.Ports.dll.

 I also added another WPF applicalication (TheDirectUserApp) that directly has a project reference to TheAddon.
 That makes the application load the System.IO.Ports.dll directly when started, and everything works.
 But that's not what I want.
 I don''t wish to have hard references to all my addons from all my wpf and console applications.
+As a side effect, I now get a System.PlatformNotSupportedException (""System.IO.Ports is currently only supported on Windows"") if TheDirectUserApp has been executed before TheApp.
+Building TheDirectUserApp creates the ""runtimes"" folder in the output folder, where System.IO.Ports.dll can be found in runtimes\win\lib\netstandard2.0 (not net5.0 !!).
+At the same time System.IO.Ports.dll is also copied directly into the output folder.